 This is a big enough challenge as it is, but it becomes even harder when all soy-based foods are arbitrarily ruled out of people’s diets for reasons other than a potential allergy/intolerance ( which is inevitably a relative small portion of the population).

-I am not trying to convince you that soy a super food, nor is it a necessary component of a healthy diet.
+I am not trying to convince you that soy a superfood, nor is it a necessarily an essential component of a healthy diet.

 Soy does have a secret power!

 It is an exceptional alternative, from a nutritional perspective, for both meat and dairy.

 Unlike most types of meat & milk products, soy contains relatively little saturated fat and is associated with a reduced risk of a number of chronic diseases.

 When you swap in low saturated fat food choices like soy into your diet for higher fat animal alternatives, you can expect a benefit to your cardiovascular & overall health ( more on this in a moment).

 This is why soy is one of the important dietary components in the cholesterol lowering Portfolio Diet.

 In my estimation, the inclusion of soy milk and tofu in the diet of the average person represents one of the most plausible means of increasing the intake of plant-based protein while simultaneously lowering the consumption of animal products.

 Tofu, in particular, can be manipulated and enhanced in the kitchen such that it truly is a superb meat-protein alternative both in terms of nutritional value and palette sensation.

 Don’t believe me?
 Check out this tofu scramble recipe.